The Deadliest Holidays to Be on the Road

 Father’s Day was fourth on the list, accounting for 16% more deadly accidents than a typical holiday.
 The biggest reason for this was determined to be drunk driving, as many fathers enjoy drinking with family and friends on this holiday.

 The fifth-deadliest holiday to drive is a holiday known for parties, which leads to many dangers to people on the road.
 At least 37% of traffic fatalities on this holiday involved drunk driving.
 The total number of fatal accidents over the three-year study period for this holiday was 1,256, with an average of 419 accidents per year.

-These statistics make it clear that drinking and driving, fatigue, driving without seat belts, and other factors regularly lead to increased accident rates on various holidays.
+These statistics make it clear that drinking and driving, driving on edibles, fatigue, driving without seat belts, and other factors regularly lead to increased accident rates on various holidays.
 Taking the proper precautions can help reduce these rates and keep celebrators safe.